Post by Sgt. Blotter on Aug 30, 2012 19:28:31 GMT -5

 Tonight should be interesting.
 Loverboy > Pat Benatar > Journey > last half of Pretty Lights > Big Freedia (SK)

 postjack, if you're not already aware, MiMOSA is doing a late night show at Boo Radley's.
 That is supposedly on the low down though from what I was told.
-My response: "Who gives a Quack?
-That bar quacking sucks and Big Freedia will be infinitely more fun that seeing a DJ in a shizzy bar."
+My response: "Who gives a fuck?
+That bar fucking sucks and Big Freedia will be infinitely more fun that seeing a DJ in a shitty bar."

 So yeah, I'll be booty poppin' with the other hetti ladies over at the Soul Kitchen. roll tide?